New York Product Liability Lawyers

 Unfortunately, just about any product you could imagine has the potential to be dangerously defective.
 Whether a product is highly complex or very simple, any consumer good can cause serious personal injury or wrongful death if improperly designed, manufactured, stored, or labeled.

-To help meet our clients’ diverse legal needs, the attorneys of Sullivan & Galleshaw handle a wide variety of product liability claims, including but not limited to claims involving defective:
+With a devotion to client service and a passion for justice, our firm knows how to hold corporations and their insurers accountable.
+To help meet our client’s diverse legal needs, the attorneys of Sullivan & Galleshaw handle a wide variety of product liability claims, including but not limited to claims involving defective:

 - Vehicles and Auto Parts